Pine Valley Chapel and Tithing Office: Tithing Office

-East of the chapel is the well-preserved red-brick Tithing Office that was built in the 1880s.
-Tithing to the church in 19th century Utah was often paid in-kind with farmed goods that were then redistributed to those in need, thus the 19th century tithing house is a 16' x 27' warehouse to accommodate tithes.
-The building has also, at different times, been used as a family residence, the Pine Valley Post Office, and a meeting room for the Pine Valley Chapel.
+Located east of the chapel, the well-preserved red-brick Tithing Office was built in the 1880s.
+Tithing to the church in 19th century Utah was often paid in-kind with farmed goods that were then redistributed to those in need, thus, the 19th century tithing house is a 16' x 27' warehouse to accommodate tithes.
+The building has also, at different times, served as a family residence, the Pine Valley Post Office, and a meeting room for the Pine Valley Chapel.